 Bi-partisan legislation recently proposed in the Senate signals the government’s intent to address longstanding confusion surrounding the tax treatment of digital assets such as cryptocurrencies.
 Senators Cynthia Lummis, a Wyoming Republican, and Kirsten Gillibrand, a New York Democrat, introduced the Responsible Financial Innovation Act (S. 4356) on June 7th.
 This legislation would establish a regulatory framework for digital assets including so-called stablecoin cryptocurrencies.

-According to Gillibrand, “digital assets, blockchain technology and cryptocurrencies have experienced tremendous growth in the past few years and offer substantial potential benefits if harnessed correctly.”
-Gillibrand believes that “it is critical that the United States play a leading role in developing policy to regulate new financial products, while also encouraging innovation and protecting consumers.”
+According to Gillibrand, “digital assets, blockchain technology, and cryptocurrencies have experienced tremendous growth in the past few years and offer substantial potential benefits if harnessed correctly.”
+Gillibrand believes that “it is critical that the United States act as a leader in developing policy to regulate new financial products, while also encouraging innovation and protecting consumers.”

 The proposed legislation grants regulatory authority to the Commodity Futures Trading Commission, and not the Securities and Exchange Commission.
 The legislation also provides a legal distinction between which digital assets are treated as commodities or securities using the Supreme Court’s Howey test for determining whether a transaction qualifies as an investment contract.

 The legislation would amend the definition of a digital asset broker set forth in the Infrastructure Investment and Jobs Act (PL 117-58).
 The modified definition of a digital asset broker would be “any person who for consideration stands ready in the ordinary course of a trade or business to effect sales of digital assets at the direction of their customers.”
 Furthermore, the digital asset reporting requirement under PL 117-58 would be delayed until January 1, 2025.